Seeing Chimpanzee in the forest of Uganda during Chimpanzee trekking in uganda

 When is the best time to go chimpanzee trekking in Uganda?

-The best time to go chimpanzee trekking in Uganda is during the dry seasons of June to September and December to February.
+The best time to go chimpanzee trekking in Uganda is during the dry seasons.
+This is in the months of June to September and also December to February.

 Uganda is a year-round destination.
 Its equatorial climate means that temperatures are consistent throughout the year.
-Uganda’s seasons are separated by varying levels of rainfall.
+In addition, the varying levels of rainfall separates the seasons.
 March to May is the long rainy season, and October to November is the short rainy season.

 Trekking conditions are easiest during the dry seasons of June to September and December to February.
 The clear, sunny weather should make your trek more enjoyable, but downpours are still possible due to Uganda’s tropical climate.

-Uganda’s peak tourist season is June to September and the cost of accommodation is raised to meet the increase in demand.
+The peak season is June to September and the accommodation costs raise to meet the increase in demand.
 If you are comfortable with difficult trekking conditions, visiting during the rainy seasons can reduce the cost of your trip.

 Permits are cheaper and easier to secure during the rainy seasons due to the lower demand.